woofwoofinc/rktmachine/docs/building.rst

 ::

-    git clone https://github.com/projectatomic/skopeo $GOPATH/src/github.com/projectatomic/skopeo
+    go get -d github.com/projectatomic/skopeo/cmd/skopeo
     cd $GOPATH/src/github.com/projectatomic/skopeo

 The skopeo build provides a target for performing a statically linked build.
-We use that together with build tags to exclude shared libraries unavailable on CoreOS as well as to build usign a pure Go network library to avoid other unavailable shared library issues on the CoreOS VM.
+We use that together with build tags to exclude shared libraries unavailable on CoreOS.

 ::

     make binary-local-static BUILDTAGS="containers_image_ostree_stub exclude_graphdriver_devicemapper netgo"

 The resulting binary is placed at ``./skopeo``.
 Copy this to the ``tools`` directory.
-In this case, setuid is not needed.

 ::

     cp skopeo /rktmachine/tools

-Adding Avahi_ is a more difficult process since it is not provided as a statically linked binary.
+Adding Avahi_ is similarly not provided as a statically linked binary.
 The libdaemon0_ dependency also needs to be compiled with ``-fPIC``.

 .. _Avahi: http://www.avahi.org
 .. _libdaemon0: http://0pointer.de/lennart/projects/libdaemon